 Norton School of Family & Consumer Sciences

 The John and Doris Norton School of Family & Consumer Sciences is located within the College of Agriculture & Life Sciences (CALS).
 All of the Norton School faculty and staff are deeply committed to your success and creating a supportive environment for students to thrive.
 While you are here, you will make lifelong connections and take part in projects that make a difference on a big scale.
-You will have the opportunity to apply for scholarships that are only available to RCSC students, and the Terry J. Lundgren Center for Retailing will help you land internships, build your resume, and prepare to launch a successful career.

 Retail Manager: Oversee store operations including recruiting, developing and managing store personnel.
 Other key tasks include ensuring proper execution of store-based product merchandising and promotional strategies and maintaining strong customer service levels.

 Category Manger: Manage a group or category of products for a retailer or a vendor.
 Analyze shopper behavior data to identify trends and insights, spot the products consumers desire, and maximize consumer appeal.
 Evaluate pricing, instore placement, and overall promotion strategies to drive increased profit.

 Retail Marketing Manager: Create, plan, and direct marketing programs that inspire interest and deliver sales for a retail brand, department, or client.
 Develop campaigns and events that drive traffic, acquire new customers, and build loyalty.
 Evaluate the performance of campaigns, track the market, and work across the organization to overall sales goals.

 Brand Manager/Product Development: Oversee development of exclusive and private label brands for retailers to set them apart from the competition.
 Work closely with designers, retail buyers, marketing, supply chain managers, and vendors to develop and source unique offerings across a wide range of product categories.